jbdelhommeau/git-convention/README.md

     1. [Alias](#alias)
   1. [Credits](#credits)

-**You shall in english write your repositories, commit message and branch names.**
+**You shall in English write your repositories, commit message and branch names.**
 ## <a name='repositories'>Repositories</a>
 ### Naming